Happiness (short story)

-"Happiness" (Счастье) is a 1887 short story by Anton Chekhov.
+"Happiness" (Счастье) is an 1887 short story by Anton Chekhov.

 Publication

 The story was first published on 6 June 1887 by Novoye Vremya (issue No. 4046), in the Saturday Special (Субботники) section.
 With the added dedication to Yakov Polonsky, it featured in the 1888 Rasskazy (Рассказы, Stories) collection.

 In volume four of his Collected Works, Chekhov included it, published by Adolf Marks in 1900.
 During its author's lifetime, the story was translated into German, Serbo-Croatian, Slovak and Czech languages.

 Background

 Chekhov wrote "Happiness" soon after visiting Taganrog, in May 1887, in the village of Babkino (then the estate of count Alexey S. Kiselyov), where he spent three summers, in 1885-1887.
 The setting of the narrative is the Northern Taganrog region, for the Saur Grave (Саур-Могила) is here mentioned, the burial site, around which numerous legends had evolved, one of which Vladimir Korolenko retold in one of his sketches.
 According to Mikhail Chekhov, scary stories about the children in their early years by their nurse, Agafya Kumskaya, might also have had some bearing on this story.

 On more than one occasion, Chekhov referred to "Happiness" as his best-loved story, and, while working on the collection Rasskazy, insisted that it should open it.
 In January 1887, Yakov Polonsky published a poem called "U dveri" (At the Door) dedicated to Chekhov.
 In the 25 March 1888 letter, Chekhov wrote to Polonsky: "I am going to release my new collection of stories.
 It will feature the one called "Happiness" which I consider my best ever.
 I'd like to ask for your permission to dedicate it to you...
 It is about the steppe, the plane, the night, pale sunrise, a flock of sheep and three silhouettes, talking about happiness."